-- To create a new folder, select the desired folder in the structure under which you want to add a new folder.
+- To create a folder, select the desired folder in the structure under which you want to add a folder.
 Select New Folder in the context menu, and provide a name for the folder.

-Setting access rights for folders
+Set access rights for folders

-Managing folders in multiple languages
+Manage folders in multiple languages